-Distance Learning students are encouraged to take advantage of educational opportunities in their surrounding areas.
-The low cost and high standard of academics at most public community colleges make these especially attractive for the completion of the general education requirements for a Christian Life College degree.
-The transfer-of-credit policy is detailed in this catalog.
-The 30 semester-hour residency requirement may be fulfilled by Distance Learning students through any combination of Distance Learning courses or courses taken at the Stockton campus.
+Distance Learning students are encouraged to take advantage of educational opportunities in their local areas.
+The low cost and high standard of academics at most public community colleges make these especially attractive for the completion of the General Education requirements for a Christian Life College degree.
+Certain General Education courses may be transferable to Christian Life College.
+Refer to Transferred Credits

+The College 30 semester-hour residency requirement may be fulfilled by Distance Learning students through any combination of Distance Learning courses or courses taken at the Stockton campus.
 The Biblical, Christ-centered perspective of Christian Life College faculty brings to all of our courses a learning experience uniquely suited to the educational needs of the Christian.